-What are the differences between Visible and Boost Mobile?
+Visible vs. Boost Mobile: Which carrier should you get?

 Visible

-Visible offers a simple plan with unlimited talk, text, and data in the U.S. With Verizon's robust network providing the backbone, you'll be able to confidently stay connected even on the move.
-However, you might have some issues internationally.
+Visible offers a simple plan with unlimited talk, text, and data in the U.S. Backed by Verizon's massive LTE network with 5G access, you'll get plenty of speed for everyday usage in most places.
+Visible also includes unlimited hotspot data at 5Mbps for your other devices.

 - Unlimited hotspot (5Mbps)